centraloregonchess/bendchess.github.io/_posts/2023-01-19-chess-champion-2022-joe-l.md

 perhaps, that a future rivalry could be brewing.

 Any rivalry may be cut short, however, when **Joe L leaves Bend in February 2023**.
-Joe has been the strongest player at the club since he joined in late 2020, and Joe has been one of the club's keenest supporters of new members and beginners alike.
+Joe has been the strongest player at the club since he joined in early 2022, and Joe has been one of the club's keenest supporters of new members and beginners alike.
+The club will be a different beast without him.

 **Joe will be missed** and it seems only appropriate that he leaves as Champion of a club that benefited greatly from his skill, character and generosity.